Battle of Chains: Background

 Muthana ibn Haritha Shaybani was a tribal chief in north Eastern Arabia, residing close to the Persian border.
 After the wars of apostasy, Muthana raided the Persian towns in Mesopotamia.
 The raids were successful, with a considerable amount of booty being won.
 Muthana ibn Haritha went to Madinah to inform Caliph Abu Bakr about his success, and Abu Bakr appointed him as the commander of his people; after this he began deeper raids into Mesopotamia.
 Using the mobility of his light cavalry he could easily raid any town near the desert and disappear again into the desert, leaving the Sasanian army unable to chase him.
 Muthana’s actions made Abu Bakr decide to conquer Mesopotamia from the Sasanians.
 To make certain of victory, Abu Bakr decided on two measures: the army would consist entirely of volunteers, and it would be commanded by his best general, Khalid ibn Walid.
-After defeating the self-proclaimed prophet Musailima in the Battle of Yamama, Khalid was still in the Yamama district when Abu Bakr sent him orders to fight the Sasanian Persian Empire.
+After defeating the self-proclaimed prophet Musailima in the Battle of Yamama, Khalid was still in the Yamama district when Abu Bakr sent him orders to fight the Sasanian Empire.
 Making Al-Hirah (an area in Mesopotamia) the objective of Khalid's mission, Abu Bakr sent reinforcements and ordered the tribal chiefs of northeastern Arabia Muthana ibn Haritha, Mazhur bin Adi, Harmala and Sulma to operate under the command of Khalid.
 In approximately the third week of March 633 AD (first week of Muharram 12th Hijrah) Khalid set out from Yamama with an army of 10,000 men.
 But before doing so he wrote to Hormozd, the Persian governor of the frontier district of Dast Meisan:

 Submit to Islam and be safe.
 Or agree to the payment of the Jizya, and you and your people will be under our protection, else you will have only yourself to blame for the consequences, for I bring the men who desire death as ardently as you desire life.

 The tribal chiefs and their warriors (2,000 each) joined Khalid in his quest.
 Thus Khalid entered the Persian Empire with 18,000 troops.
 The Persian commander informed the emperor about the threat from Arabia and concentrated an army for the battle, consisting of a large number of Christian Arab auxiliaries.